kray147/Project-Gavo/README.md

 ## Purpose

 In the first place, I was developing a custom wordlist builder in Python.
-However, I thought it would be amusing to mix it with a random person creator to simulate real attacks against passwords.
+However, I thought it would be amusing to mix it with a random person creator to simulate real attacks against one's password.

 **Disclaimer:** I don't consider this tool very dangerous, but it should not be used for malicious purposes such as brute force attacks against real people.
 I take no responsibility for any harm that could be done.
 I'm only the developer of a tool built for fun.